JuliaServices/Rematch2.jl/README.md

 * Patterns support interpolation, ie `let x=1; @match ($x,$(x+1)) = (1,2); end` is a match.
 * No support (yet) for matching `Regex` or `UnitRange`.
 * No support (yet) for matching against multidimensional arrays - all array patterns use linear indexing.
+* No support for the (undocumented) syntax `@match value pattern` which returns an array of the bindings of the pattern variables.

 ### `Rematch2` differs from `Rematch` in the following ways: